Muhammad-Salman-Sheikh/EoStatic/README.md

 # Syntax :

-For syntax see the Wiki Page (under development)
+For syntax see the WikiPage (under development)

 ---